rozha/ansible_playbooks/README.md

 Don't forget to set the `DO_API_TOKEN' environment variable before firing up Ansible for this.

-If you wish to use SSH keys, which you probably do, you have to set `digital_ocean_droplet_ssh_keys` to the array containing ids of your ssh key[s].
+If you wish to use SSH keys, which you probably do, you have to set the `digital_ocean_droplet_ssh_keys` Ansible variable to the array containing ids of your ssh key[s].
 For example:

 `ansible_playbook digital_ocean_openvpn.yml -e 'digital_ocean_droplet_ssh_keys="[12345]"'`